MDEGroup/MNB_SourceCode/README.md

-# MNB_Topic Recommendation
+# EASE 2020 Replication package

-This repository contains the source code related to the work done for EASE 2020 Conference
+This repository contains the replication package and dataset of the paper to be published at EASE 2020 with the title **A Multinomial Naïve Bayesian (MNB) network to automatically recommend topics for GitHub repositories**

 # Setting the environment